The Restructuring Review: Australia

 Overview of restructuring and insolvency activity

 The insolvency and restructuring market will continue to develop and be shaped by the post-pandemic Australian and global economy.
-The authors anticipate that the sustained consequences from the pandemic will define the coming years and will provide novel challenges for all insolvency and restructuring practitioners in Australia.
+The authors anticipate that the sustained consequences of the pandemic, rapid inflation, and disruptions caused by the conflict in Ukraine will define the coming years and will provide novel challenges for all insolvency and restructuring practitioners in Australia.

 General introduction to the restructuring and insolvency legal framework